-- Do three production campaigns with the production rate of 2,000 kilograms of hardwood-based fructose, with yields of more than 80 % of theoretical.
+- Do three pilot-scale production campaigns of wood-based fructose, with yields of over 80 %.

-Avantium estimates the yearly market for fructose for biochemicals to be of 1.5 million tons by 2021.
-By 2018, Avantium’s commercial demonstration plant will be on stream making a rapid increase to the production of wood-based fructose, reaching 10 000-20 000 ton / year by the end of the decade.
+Avantium estimates the yearly market for fructose for biobased chemicals to be in the order of 1.5 million tons by 2021.
+By the beginning of the next decade, Avantium’s Flagship plant, now vested in the Avantium/BASF JV named Synvina, will be on stream making a rapid increase of the production of wood-based fructose possible reaching 10000 ton / year by the end of that decade.
 Already at less than 10% market capture of the enzymatic solutions for fructose production by 2021, the sales of MetGen enzymes for this application are estimated to exceed 10 M€, while another 10M€ could be saved in fructose production costs.

-• MetGen has developed novel glucose isomerase capable of efficiently converting wood-based glucose into fructose even in crude hydrolysates, showing much better results than the enzymes used in commercial fructose production.
+- MetGen has developed novel glucose isomerase capable of efficiently converting wood-based glucose into fructose even in crude hydrolysates (with up to 25% xylose), showing much better results than the enzymes used in commercial fructose production.

-• MetGen has successfully scaled up the production of glucose isomerase to pilot scale.
+- MetGen has successfully scaled up the production of glucose isomerase to an industrial scale (50 m3).

 Selected conferences presentations: